simdlldev/CC-Dynamic/README.md

 ## Disclaimer:

+### **This algorithm was devaloped just for fun.**

-**The CC Dynamic algorithm and its implementations have not been approved, reviewed or evaluated by experts.
+#### **The CC Dynamic algorithm and its implementations have not been approved, reviewed or evaluated by experts.
 No guarantee is given regarding the operation, security and resistance to any type of attack on the cryptographic system.**

+**The algorithm and its implementations may be vulnerable to some specific key attacks.**

 **In all current implementations only the alphabet string is used as the key and the shift *n* value is static (42).**